-Lakebay is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lakebay is a town of service providers, professionals, and managers.
-There are especially a lot of people living in Lakebay who work in management occupations (11.66%), office and administrative support (9.23%), and personal care services (8.07%).
+Unlike some towns, Lakebay isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lakebay are a mix of both white- and blue-collar jobs.
+Overall, Lakebay is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Lakebay who work in sales jobs (9.73%), business and financial occupations (7.59%), and office and administrative support (7.23%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Lakebay has relatively fewer families with younger children, and/or college students.
 Combined, this makes Lakebay a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-One of the nice things about Lakebay is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Lakebay is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The population of Lakebay overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Lakebay, 24.71% have at least a bachelor's degree.
+The education level of Lakebay citizens is a little higher than the average for US cities and towns: 24.63% of adults in Lakebay have at least a bachelor's degree.

 The people who call Lakebay home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lakebay residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lakebay include Irish, English, Norwegian, and European.
+The greatest number of Lakebay residents report their race to be White, followed by Asian.
+Important ancestries of people in Lakebay include German, Irish, English, Norwegian, and European.

 The most common language spoken in Lakebay is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.